Optical fiber vs electrical cable communications

 Fiber optics are:

-electrical transmission lines, as well as in high RF and magnetic
+lines, as well as in high RF and

 A broken or damaged, optical fiber can be detected extremely quickly by monitoring the actual power transmission.
 With a suitable crowbar circuit, the laser transmission can be shut off within 1-2 microseconds.
 At a 1 kW laser power level, even a worst-case fiber break releases at most a few mJ of laser power, with no high temperature arc.
 By contrast, a break in a 1 kV electrical power cable will almost certainly result in an arc discharge and unless great care is taken in the circuit design to detect arcs and minimize energy storage, the arc can persist for milliseconds and deliver joules of energy.